arnaud4d/documentation/docs/API/WebFormItemClass.md

 1. Select the image component on the canvas, and enter a server-side reference in the Properties Panel > Server Side, for example `myImage`.
 2. Create an exposed function named `isHidden` that contains the following code:

 ```4d
+var $myComponent: 4D.WebFormItem

+$myComponent:=WEB Form.myImage
-	//hide the component that has "myImage" as server-side reference
+$myComponent.hide() //The component that has "myComponent" as server reference
-	var $myWebForm : 4D.WebForm

-	$myWebForm:= WEB Form.
-	WEB Form.imageAlias.hide()
 	```

-2. Select the Button component and add an `onclick` event to it
+3. Select the Button component and add an `onclick` event to it
 4. Attach the `isHidden` function to the event

-## WEB Event
+## .show()

-**WEB Event** <!-- REF #4D.WebForm.WEB Event.Summary --> returns an object with information on an event linked to a webform component<!-- END REF -->

 <details><summary>History</summary>
 |Version|Changes|